corcorana/restingIAF/iaf_manu.md

 First, all EEG data channels were imported into the MATLAB workspace via EEGLAB version 13.6.5b and re-referenced to linked mastoids.
 Each dataset was then trimmed to retain only the EOG and the nine centro-posterior electrodes that constituted the region of interest for resting-state IAF analysis: Pz, P1/2, POz, PO3/4, Oz, O1/2.
 Trimmed datasets were subjected to zero-phase, finite impulse response (FIR) highpass (passband: 1 Hz, -6 dB cutoff: 0.5 Hz) and lowpass (passband: 40 Hz, -6 dB cutoff: 45 Hz), Hamming-windowed sinc filters.
-Automated artifact detection routines were then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15-40 Hz, spectral threshold: 10 dB).
+Automated artifact detection routines were then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15--40 Hz, spectral threshold: 10 dB).
-Channels that exhibited an improbable signal distribution (kurtosis z-score > 5) were excluded from analysis.
+Channels that exhibited an improbable signal distribution (kurtosis $z$-score > 5) were excluded from analysis.
 Following artifact rejection, EOG channels were removed from the data, and remaining channels were downsampled to 250 Hz in preparation for spectral analysis.
 Datasets exceeding 120 s were trimmed to this duration in order to reduce variability in the quantity of data analysed per participant.